jasonedwardsoto/HW/README.md

 Question:

 Who are you?
 What is your backgroung
-Jason Soto I come from Senior Network Engineering role
+Jason Soto I come from a Senior Network Engineering role

 What are your career goals?
 My goal is to change my career path toward Quant or something within the Blockchain/Cryto space